postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/github.md

 * You have permissions to push to the branch.
 * If all else fails, try reinstalling the integration.

-> If your enterprise version of GitHub is on-prem / self-hosted, this may be a firewall issue.
+> If your enterprise version of GitHub is on-premises / self-hosted, this may be a firewall issue.